neo-project/global-blockchain-compliance-hub/_posts/Spain/1111-11-01-spain-registry-requirements.md

 The process for registering a business is extensive, and the steps and requirements may differ depending your incorporation type.
 A registered agent or lawyer may be helpful during this process.

-To register, you must first check with the Mercantile Registry to find a unique name (one not already trademarked by someone else).
+To register, you must first [check with the Mercantile Registry](http://www.rmc.es/) to find a unique name (one not already trademarked by someone else).
 The Mercantile Registry will issue a **no-name certificate** guaranteeing that you have a name not already taken by another party.
-You can also [check by yourself](http://www.rmc.es/).
-This can take about three days by mail.

 Afterwards, apply for a provisional company tax ID code (“CIF”), and register for VAT.
 If you are a foreigner setting up a limited company, you may also need to inquire about an NIE tax ID as well.